ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 where N is the number of elements in the original array.

-## 5. Longest Decreasing Subsequence
+## 5. Longest decreasing subsequence

 This algorithm finds the longest decreasing subsequence in a sequence of numbers.